MarcToussaint/botop/docs/howto.md

 Edit r_robotiq_optitrackMarker { Q:<[-0.00329198, 0.0481341, 0.00473349, 1, 0, 0, 0]> }
 ```

-* As a consequence, the l_panda_base will always be the reference with position `[-.4, -.3, 0]`.
+* As a consequence, the l_panda_base will be the reference with position `[-.4, -.3, 0]`.
 Everything else is calibrated relative to this.

-## cfg parameters
+## cfg Parameters

 * There should be a `git/botop/local.cfg` on your robot machine!
 That one is read *before* any local rai.cfg file.
 Depending on the robot station, it should have different parameters for useRobotiq and useArm and useOptitrack